August 2025

 Considering installing an EV charger at home?
 Read about the benefits, costs, installation steps and how we can help.

-Whether you’re thinking about buying an electric vehicle (EV) or have already taken the leap, you’ll be considering charging logistics.
-In the UK, more public charging stations are cropping up, and on-street charging ports are making owning an EV more feasible.
-Yet, for many EV owners, charging an electric car at home offers convenience and can even save you money.
+Whether you’re thinking about buying an electric vehicle (EV) or have already taken the leap, you’ll be thinking about where to charge.
+In the UK, more public charging stations appearing, and on-street charging ports are making owning an EV more tempting.
+But for many EV drivers, charging an electric car at home offers convenience, and can save you money.

-With the launch of our new EV charger, we’re sharing everything you need to know about installing an EV charger at home.
+With the launch of our new EV chargers, we’re sharing everything you need to know about installing an EV charger at home.

-Many of us are guilty of leaving our phones plugged in all night because charging devices overnight, at home, is convenient.
+Many of us leave our phones plugged in all night because it's convenient.
 It’s the same with an EV.
-Plugging your car in overnight means it’ll be fully charged, ready to go in the morning.
+Plugging your car in overnight means it’ll be fully charged, ready to go in the morning, no fuss.

 Convenience isn’t the only benefit of home EV charging.
 Using your EV charger’s app also allows you to schedule charging to make use of off-peak rates.
-Combining your EV charger with our new EV tariff means you’ll take advantage of our market-leading rate of 6.5p/kWh between 12 am and 5 am.
-With this enhanced charging solution, you could save up to 92% on charging costs compared with charging your EV at public charging stations.
+Combining your EV charger with our So EV tariff means you’ll get our 8.8p per kWh between 12 am and 5 am.
+Meaning you could save up to 89% on charging costs1 compared with charging your EV at public charging stations.
+Plus, you can use the lower overnight rate for your home too – shift some high-energy tasks to these hours, and you could make a further saving.

 Maximise your EV battery’s lifespan: keep your electric vehicle charged between 20% and 80%.
 Learn more about how long electric car batteries last.

 Before booking your installation, there are a few things to consider.
-Where at home do you park your EV, and therefore, where would you like the charger to be positioned?
+Where do you park your EV at home, and where would you like the charger to be positioned?
 How close is the fuse box to your charging point?
 How strong is the Wi-Fi?

+Yes.
 Most home charging points are cheaper per kWh than public charging points, particularly if you power your EV on reduced-rate tariffs.
-With our EV tariff, So EV, you can charge your EV for less between 12am and 5am, when the rate is 6.5p per kWh.
+With our EV tariff, So EV, you can charge your EV for less between 12am and 5am, when the rate is 8.8p per kWh.

-By charging a Tesla Model 3 RWD (We Buy Any Car’s second-best-selling vehicle in the UK in 2024) on our off-peak rate, we’ve calculated that it’ll cost just 1.4p/mile to run this EV.
+By charging a Tesla Model 3 RWD (We Buy Any Car’s second-best-selling vehicle in the UK in 2024) on our off-peak rate, we’ve calculated that it’ll cost just 1.9p per mile to run this EV.2

-There are many benefits to charging your EV at home, especially when using our smart charger, the Hypervolt Home 3 Pro.
+There are many benefits to charging your EV at home.
+Here are our top five:

-The Hypervolt Home 3 Pro charger starts at £1,099 and includes installation.
-Sometimes, home chargepoints require additional electrical work, but we’ll always discuss this (and any associated fees) with you beforehand.
-It’s also important to consider the distance of your charger from your fuse box, as installing a charger further away from a fuse box can result in a higher cost.
+Our range of chargers start from £899, including installation.
+Sometimes, home charge points require additional electrical work, but we’ll always discuss this (and any additional fees) with you beforehand.
+It’s also important to consider the distance of your charger from your electricity meter and fuse box, as installing a charger further away your electrical supply can result in a higher cost.

-Installation of home EV chargepoints should always be done by a qualified electrician.
-This ensures that the charger (and installation of it) meets safety standards, and so you’re given our 2-year workmanship warranty.
+Installation of home EV charge points should always be done by a qualified electrician.
+This ensures that the charger installation meets safety standards, and meets our 2-year workmanship warranty.
 We only use our fully-qualified and quality-checked installers for your peace of mind.

-Here’s what to expect when you choose to install our Hypervolt Home 3 Pro:
+Here’s what to expect when you choose to install an EV charger with So Energy:

 Here’s what happens on installation day:

-You’ll also receive our excellent, ongoing support to help you get the most from your new EV home charger.
+You’ll also have excellent, ongoing support to help you get the most from your new home EV charger.

 Yes.
 Using a qualified installer ensures your home EV charger is installed safely and complies with the latest regulations.
 We only work with vetted, trusted and qualified professionals.

-We’re proud to offer one of the best EV chargers on the market at a great price.
-Chosen through a strict vetting process, we’ve selected a hardware manufacturer that produces the best-in-class chargers.
+We’re proud to offer three of the best EV chargers on the market at great prices.
+Chosen through a strict vetting process, we’ve selected hardware manufacturers that produce best-in-class chargers: the Hypervolt Home 3 Pro, the Myenergi zappi GLO and the VCHRGD Seven Pro.

 While smart chargers need a stable internet connection to access their smart features, they’ll still be able to charge your EV without internet.
 Before installation, check your Wi-Fi signal in the location where you’d like your new charging point.
 You may want to consider a Wi-Fi extender to boost the signal.

-Yes, our Hypervolt charger is compatible with solar, so you can charge your electric vehicle using clean energy.
+Yes, our chargers are compatible with solar, so you can charge your electric vehicle using clean energy.

 With multiple payment options available, So Solar has never been more accessible.
 Go green, reduce your reliance on the grid, and start saving on your bills.
 Get a quote for solar installation.

-With a So Energy EV charger installation, you’ll not only be buying one of the best EV chargers on the market, in the Hypervolt Home 3 Pro.
-You’ll also receive:
+With a So Energy EV charger installation, you’ll not only be buying one of the best EV chargers on the market, you’ll also get: